neofinancial/config-dug/packages/plugin-config-cat/README.md

 ## The ConfigCat SDK key

 > [!IMPORTANT]
 > The ConfigCat SDK key name will be specified within the plugin parameters.
-This sdk key value will need to be loadedfrom the environment variables in order to be used in this plugin.
+This sdk key value will need to be loaded from the environment variables in order to be used in this plugin.

 ## Defining the ConfigCat plugin